 Explore it on Goodreads or Amazon.

-Other books by this author include Payment in Blood, Well-Schooled in Murder, A Suitable Vengeance, For the Sake of Elena, Missing Joseph, Deception on His Mind, In Pursuit of the Proper Sinner, A Traitor to Memory, A Place of Hiding, Playing for the Ashes
+Other books by this author which I have reviewed include Payment in Blood, Well-Schooled in Murder, A Suitable Vengeance, For the Sake of Elena, Missing Joseph, Deception on His Mind, In Pursuit of the Proper Sinner, A Traitor to Memory, A Place of Hiding, Playing for the Ashes

 Chronologically, A Great Deliverance is second in the Inspector Lynley detective mystery series set in modern-day London and first publication-wise.

 In 1990, A Great Deliverance won the Grand Prix de Littérature Policière for Romans étrangers; in 1989, it won the Anthony Award for Best First Novel and was nominated for the Edgar Award for Best First Novel.
 In 1988, it won the Agatha Award for Best First Novel.

 Set in modern-day London, it kept me riveted from the first.
 Here we are introduced to how Barbara Havers’ partnership with Thomas Lynley begins at Scotland Yard with all her negatives laid out for our viewing.
 I have never come across a more obstreperous, bitchy woman while Lynley’s qualities are immediately laid out for us as his negatives are slowly unfolded throughout the story.